-- a material adverse change in any of the duties, powers, rights, discretion, prestige, title, salary, benefits, or perquisites of the Executive as they exist, and with respect to financial entitlements, the conditions under and manner in which they were payable, immediately prior to the effective date of the Change of Control; - b) a change in the office or body to whom the Executive reports immediately prior to the effective date of the Change of Control, except if such office or body is of equivalent rank or stature, provided that this does not include a change resulting from a promotion in the normal course of business; or - c) a material change in the location at which the Executive is regularly required to carry out the terms of their employment with the Corporation immediately prior to the effective date of the Change of Control. - d) the Executive shall be entitled to: in the case of Dr. Gilligan, Mr. Everett, Dr. Bailey, Mr. Smith, and Mr. Shabestari, an amount equivalent to 24 months of base salary; and, in the case of Dr. Bailey, the calculation of base salary is inclusive of amounts of the prior year's salary paid by Oxygen, attributable to Liberty Gold.
-Such payments shall be made in one lump sum, plus two times the average amount of

-- bonus paid in the preceding two years, less applicable statutory deductions.
+- a) a material adverse change in any of the duties, powers, rights, discretion, prestige, title, salary, benefits, or perquisites of the Executive as they exist, and with respect to financial entitlements, the conditions under and manner in which they were payable, immediately prior to the effective date of the Change of Control: - b) a change in the office or body to whom the Executive reports immediately prior to the effective date of the Change of Control, except if such office or body is of equivalent rank or stature, provided that this does not include a change resulting from a promotion in the normal course of business; or - a material change in the location at which the Executive is regularly required to carry out the terms of their employment with the Corporation immediately prior to the effective date of the Change of Control. - d) the Executive shall be entitled to: in the case of Dr. Gilligan, Mr. Everett, Dr. Bailey, Mr. Smith, and Mr. Shabestari, an amount equivalent to 24 months of base salary; Such payments shall be made in one lump sum, plus two times the average amount of bonus paid in the preceding two years, less applicable statutory deductions.
 Payments are to be made within 30 days of the trigger date for the Change of Control. - e) all unvested Options and RSUs that have been granted to the Executive prior to the Change of Control shall vest immediately before such Change of Control and the Executive shall for a period of up to one year after the effective date of the Change of Control be permitted to exercise any such Options and RSUs if not yet exercised (however, in no event shall the Executive be permitted to exercise any Options or RSUs beyond the expiry date thereof); and - f) the NEO shall be entitled to reimbursement for any legal fees incurred in enforcing their rights under the Change of Control provisions of the employment agreement.